khofstadter/CS220-AU-navigating-the-digital-world/README.md

 ### by week 4
 - screencast for GitHub vs Wordpress
 - student examples for project idea
+    - can we connect Yanxi's freecycle project to the module for someone's website?
+    - what projects could you pull in from your other modules?
+    - brainstorm about other projects (performance in Hex?)
+    - send email to Tom (SU media) when can you come to intro your work? perhaps week 7 presentations

 ### by week 5
 - screencast for audio-video and other production tools